akamy-rent/akamy-rent.github.io/index.md

 The tenant will be able to view this smart contract from their account dashboard if their user correct account email is inputted into the 'Tenant email' field.
 The tenant can view the smart contract draft and declare their stance on the proposed smart contract by selecting 'Agreement' or 'Unsigned'.
 After selecting their stance and pressing save, the homeowner will be able to see the tenant stance.
 If the tenant agrees, they can go on to fill out the signature field.
 Once taking a signature, this field disappears.
 If the tenant disagrees with the proposed smart contract, they can reach out to the homeowner about their concerns through the 'Messenger' feature.
 Only the tenant can fill out these fields.

 ![smartContracts](./docs/M3/tenantSC.gif)

+Smart Contracts are deployed once the system recognizes that:
+1. That the tenant has agreed to the terms and conditions
+2. The homeowner and tenant have both signed

+This changes the status of the contract to `Active` meaning that the contract is now deployed.
+The `Pending` status indicates that there are missing signatures for the current agreement.

+## picture of non-deployed  contract

+As of now there is no way to connect the deployed version of the application to an actual blockchain nor a test blockchain.
+If you wish to use a test blockchain with Ganache or another private network you can skip to [Blockchain development guide](#blockchain-dev-guide).

 #### Messenger
 The messenger component allows users on the same contract to communicate with one another.
 Every time a contract gets created, a group is created with the members of the smart contract.
 The contract name is then used as the messenger group name.
 The screenshots in the gif below show the automatic screen updates during a conversation between two users.